 - 15 credits in CHEM, taken on the UW–Madison campus

 Students may declare Honors in the Chemistry Major in consultation with the chemistry major advisor.
 To be admitted to the Honors Program in Chemistry, students must have declared a major in chemistry and achieved a 3.200 overall GPA.
 They must also have achieved a 3.200 GPA in all CHEM courses taken and courses accepted for the major.

 To earn Honors in the Major in Chemistry, students must satisfy both the requirements for the major (above) and the following additional requirements:

 - Earn a 3.300 overall university GPA

-- Earn a 3.300 GPA for all CHEM courses and all courses accepted for the major
+- Earn a 3.300 GPA for all CHEM courses and all major courses

 - Complete a two-semester Senior Honors Thesis in CHEM 681 Senior Honors Thesis and CHEM 682 Senior Honors Thesis, for a total of 6 credits.